 This is also a no. Sorry, Muskies.

 If you’re shocked that anyone believes this myth, let me make you aware of Elon Musk’s notoriously zealous fan base.
 I’ll leave it to others to dissect how a tech billionaire accumulated a pop-star-esque following and whether there’s something unique going on, because this post is not about Elon.
-I’m not here to tell you Elon isn’t smart (for goodness’ sake, I literally wrote a post about the smartness bubble), and I’m not even here to claim that he doesn’t do engineering work (his colleagues confirm that he does).
+I’m not here to tell you Elon isn’t smart (I literally wrote a post about the smartness bubble), and I’m not even here to claim that he doesn’t do engineering work (his colleagues confirm that he does).

 I’m here to say that a single, individual engineer does not design and manufacture a rocket.
 Do you know how many so-competent-it’s-almost-scary engineers are involved in a single space launch—let alone designing and building a rocket to be reused over several launches?
 I’ll give you a hint: a lot more than one.
 For goodness’ sake, at your very own job, you’ve witnessed that it takes three engineers to make a button blue.
 SpaceX isn’t Elon pushing a hot dog stand with schematics on it through Cape Canaveral.
 Elon himself credits a team of thousands in his interviews.